remla24-team6/operation/README.md

 - Installed static code formatting tool autopep8.
 - Installed and configured two linters (pylint & flake8) to check code quality.
 - Display pylint code quality information in output file.

+### Comments for A2:
+For this week's submission we implemented the following activities:
+- Separated out the phishing pre-prcessing logic into a separate python package (ml-lib)
+- Updated model training repository to use the pre-prcessing library.
+Added linters to github workflow.
+- Created a new version-aware python library (lib-version) that can be imported in the app.
+- Created a model-service that loads a trained model (which is stored in google drive) and exposes endpoints to predict using that model.
+  This service uses the lib-ml python package for preprocessing.
+- Created a Django app that has both the app-frontend and the app-service (app)